JITSASMAL/Python-Beginning/README.md

     Percentage less than 40 - Fail
     Write a program to calculate the division obtained by the student.

 11. Any character is entered by the user; write a program to determine whether the character entered is a capital letter, a small case letter, a digit or a special symbol.
-The following table shows the range of       ASCII values for various characters.